MarkusMannheim/contract_modelling/readme.md

 ### [Existing generators](#existing-generators)
 <a name="existing-generators"></a>

-78 generators in the NEM meet the above criteria for this analysis:
+78 generators in the NEM meet the above criteria (i.e. 5 full years of generation):

 | Region | Wind | Solar |
 |-|-|-|